LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 }
 ```
 #### A combination of query and aggregation request
-Bool query can help you answer multi-faceted questions.
+A bool query can help you answer multi-faceted questions.

 To understand what type of questions we can ask about Michelle Obama, we need to first understand what articles have been written about her.